LayMui/website-hugo/exampleSite/content/english/post/IAM.md

 He's the living water, symbolic of his identity, his character, his nature and his purpose.
 If you drink of Him you shall never thirst.

-God is Spirit and we are created spirit being the real me is the spirit. when Jesus uses this symbol to show we need to let His Spirit fill and and satisfy my spirit man.
+God is Spirit

+We are created spirit being

+The real me is the spirit.

+When Jesus uses this symbol to show
+I need to let His Spirit fill and and satisfy my spirit man.

 Matthew 4:4 man shall not live by (bread) alone but by every word